Who Sold Her Out

 "Who Sold Her Out" is a song by Eskimo Joe, released in June 2001 as the second single from their debut album Girl.
 The single was released through Modular Recordings along with two b-sides; "Love List" and a demo version of "Take a Rest".

-At the ARIA Music Awards of 2001, the song was nominated for ARIA Award for Breakthrough Artist – Single.
+At the ARIA Music Awards of 2001, the song was nominated for Breakthrough Artist – Single.

 The single was re-release as a double-A sided single with "Liar" where is debuted at number 94 on the ARIA Charts.